liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

 Now you know how to create a new field type and define its behavior.
 Currently, the field type only contains the default settings it inherits from its superclasses.
 If that's not sufficient, create additional settings for your field type.
-See the next tutorial (not yet written) to learn how.
+See the next tutorial to learn how.